Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### Which countries does client data pass?

-CPME runs on datacentres of AWS or GCP within EU, so all processing takes part within the European Union.
+CPME runs on datacentres of GCP within EU, so all processing takes part within the European Union.

 ## Repo